Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 No-one.
 We never store your password unencrypted, so no-one can read it.

 It is your sole responsibility to keep your email, password and other sensitive information confidential.
-If you become aware of any unauthorized use of your account or any other breach of security, you shall notify Tailor Made immediately.
+If you become aware of any unauthorized use of your account or any other breach of security, you shall notify Orr Group immediately.

 If you forget your password, we send you a secure link via email that lets you reset it.

 ##Who can see my credit card number?

-No-one at Tailor Made.
+No-one at Orr Group.
 We use the very trustworthy and secure [Stripe](http://stripe.com) payment service.
 Read about their security measures on the [Stripe Terms of Service](https://stripe.com/terms) (in short, they encrypt your credit card info using industry-standard practices).

 ##Our Commitment to Children’s Privacy